poult-lab/daily-word/english_words_ learning.md

 [noun] CJ Logistics to spend $2.1 bn to expand warehouse by 8 times, add high tech.

 "a building where large quantities of goods are stored, especially before they are sent to shops/stores to be sold"

-09.ruler /ˈruːlər/

-[n] The land was simply appropriated by the rulers."a person who rules or governs"

-[n] "a straight strip of wood, plastic or metal, marked in centimetres or inches, used for measuring or for drawing straight lines"